Brandon Briones: Senior: 2020–2023

 Briones began competing for the Stanford Cardinal gymnastics team in 2020; however the NCAA season was cut short due to the ongoing COVID-19 pandemic.

 Briones returned to competition at the 2021 NCAA Championships where he helped Stanford defend their team title.
 Individually he came in third in the all-around behind teammate Brody Malone and Shane Wiskus of Minnesota.
 At the 2021 U.S. National Championships Briones finished in fourth place behind Malone, Yul Moldauer, and Sam Mikulak.
 As a result he qualified to compete at the upcoming Olympic Trials.
 At the Olympic Trials Briones finished fifth in the all-around.
 He was named as an alternate for the Olympic team.

+Briones returned to competition in early 2023 after not competing in 2022 due to injury.
+He helped Stanford win their fourth consecutive 2023 National Championship title and individually earned the second-highest score on rings.
+Briones was a finalist for the Nissen-Emery Award, ultimately losing to Paul Juda.
+In August Briones competed at the Core Hydration Classic where he placed second on horizontal bar behind Shane Wiskus.
+Additionally, he placed fifth on rings and sixth on vault.